This cellulose paint medium can move between liquid and solid.

 Two examples of work by artist Raewyn Martyn made using this medium are shared here: Untitled (2017) and E. E. Adams (2020).
 Cellulose and cellulose-derived biopolymers have been used by humans for a long time, involving more or less extractive methods.
 Eucalyptus plantations grown for the industrial-scale production of cellulose have been associated with unsustainable practices and so the sustainability of cellulose can be a complex question and raises important issues around production.

 Untitled (2017), was part of The Materiality of the Invisible at Marres House for Contemporary Culture, and is made using seawater from the Zeeland coast and calcite (chalk) from the Maastrichtian Group of rocks.

-These works are biofacts and biofictions that arguably refuse to become artifacts.
-They are made using methyl-cellulose powder, coccolithophore skeletons (in the form of calcite pigment), and seawater from the Zeeland coast (that possibly includes some live coccolithophores at the time to collecting it, for the sake of biofiction we can say it does).
+These works are 'biofacts' and 'biofictions' that arguably refuse to become artefacts.
+They are made using methyl-cellulose powder, coccolithophore skeletons (in the form of calcite pigment), and seawater from the Zeeland coast (that possibly includes some live coccolithophores at the time of collecting it, for the sake of biofiction we can say it does).

 On the gallery floor, there is a puddle, or self-contained flood, within the existing Corey McCorkle circle.
 The circle is used as a template for producing circles of drying/dried methylcellulose film.
 Once a month a new sheet is poured and peeled from the floor and adhered to the umbrella structure in the garden outside the gallery space.

 As each circle is poured and as it dries, the flows mix the calcite pigment, carried in variable ways around the circle.
 When dry, the areas that contain calcite are translucent to opaque and grow crystals from the reaction between seawater and calcite.
 The resulting umbrella skin filters light in subtle ways.